jukkas/ble-nrf24-es-tlm/README.md

 ## Notes
 BLE address that this implementation broadcasts is staticly defined in code.
 So if you have multiple devices, change the address in code to be unique for each device.

+BLE name is hardcoded as 'testtemp'.
+Change into what you wish, and remember to adjust the size field.

 ## Copyrights